-The Martin X-23 PRIME (Precision Recovery Including Maneuvering Entry) was a small unmanned lifting body re-entry vehicle tested by the United States Air Force in the late 1960s.
+The Martin X-23 PRIME (Precision Recovery Including Maneuvering Entry) was a small uncrewed lifting body re-entry vehicle tested by the United States Air Force in the late 1960s.
 Unlike ASSET, primarily used for structural and heating research, the X-23 PRIME was developed to study the effects of maneuvering during re-entry of Earth's atmosphere, including cross-range maneuvers up to 1143 km off of the ballistic track.

 The structure of the X-23 was built from titanium, beryllium, stainless steel, and aluminium.
 It consisted of two sections: the aft main structure and a removable forward "glove section."
 The body of the X-23 was completely covered with a Martin-developed ablative heat shield 20 to 70 mm thick, and the nose cap was constructed of carbon phenolic material.

 Aerodynamic control was provided by a pair of 30 cm square lower flaps, and fixed upper flaps and rudders.
 A nitrogen gas reaction control system was used outside the atmosphere.
 At Mach 2 a drogue ballute deployed and slowed the vehicle's descent.
 As it deployed, its cable sliced the upper structure of the main equipment bay, allowing a 16.4 m recovery chute to deploy.
 It was to be recovered in midair by a specially-equipped JC-130B Hercules aircraft.